Devastating Effects of Open Pit Mining on the Environment

 Landscape Destruction and Alteration

-It takes away plants, messes up homes for animals, and affects different species of plants and animals.
+Open pit mining really changes natural places, it takes away plants, messes up homes for animals, and affects different species of plants and animals.
 It makes places that used to be lively and energetic now look empty and dull.

 Changing nature means people making big changes.
 Mines need big spaces for digging and handling waste, changing how the land looks.
-Beautiful places lose their charm as they’re changed to get resources, such as cutting down trees (deforestation), building cities, and expanding farms, leading to the loss of the natural beauty.
+Beautiful places lose their charm as they’re changed to get resources, such as cutting down trees (deforestation), building cities, and expanding farms, leading to the loss of natural beauty.

 Water Pollution and Contamination